gordonlu/anti-fake-completion-agents/README.md

 AI-generated software is becoming normal.

-Most tooling optimizes for:
+Most tooling currently optimizes for:

 * speed
 * token throughput
+* generating more code
 * passing tests
-* generating more code
+* appearing productive

 This project focuses on a different problem: